bitnami/charts/bitnami/dremio/README.md

 ### Distributed Storage configuration

 The Bitnami Dremio chart natively supports `s3` as backend, either using AWS or MinIO(TM).
-This is configured using `dremio.distStorageType`, possible values are: `aws` or `minio`.
+This is configured using `dremio.distStorageType`, possible values are: `aws`,  `minio` or `other`.
 E.g.:

 - `dremio.distStorageType`: `aws`

-It is possible to configure other distributed storage backends, but these require add extra configuration settings using the `*.dremioConf` and `*.coreSite`.
+It is possible to configure other distributed storage backends when setting `dremio.distStorageType` to `other`, but these require add extra configuration settings using the `*.dremioConf` and `*.coreSite`.
 In the sections below we detail some example distributed storage backends.
 Check the [upstream Dremio documentation](https://docs.dremio.com/current/get-started/cluster-deployments/customizing-configuration/dremio-conf/dist-store-config/) for the required settings in the `dremio.conf` and `core-site.xml` files.

 #### MinIO(TM) subchart as storage backend (default)